All Resources

 What is a Data-Centric Approach?

+A data-centric approach is the foundation of your data security strategy that prioritizes the secure management, processing, and storage of data, ensuring that data integrity, accessibility, and privacy are maintained across all stages of its lifecycle.
 Standalone DSPM takes a data-centric approach.
 It starts with the data, using contextual information such as data location, sensitivity, and business use cases to better control and secure it.
 These solutions offer preventative measures, such as discovering shadow data, preventing data sprawl, and reducing the data attack surface.

 Data detection and response (DDR), often offered within a DSPM platform, provides reactive measures, enabling organizations to monitor their sensitive assets and detect and prevent data exfiltration.
 Because standalone DSPM solutions are data-centric, many are designed to follow data across a hybrid ecosystem, including public cloud, private cloud, and on-premises environments.
 This is ideal for the complex environments that many organizations maintain today.